fredmpeixoto/fredmpeixoto/README.md

 Angular 2+, Asp Net CORE, Web API, SQL and Javascript, beside knowledge and practices with methodologies such as Clean Code, SOLID DDD and Design Pattern.

-😎 Currently I'm a Tech Lead in Softwillians Consulting, responsible for quality, performance of system and people.
+😎 Currently I'm a Developer, responsible for quality, performance of system and people.
 I create rules and code review to guarantee the clean code and best performance.

 🍕 Also for the last 3 years I´m Organizer of GDG in São José dos Campos, which is a community for shared knowledge